Ladder is an online insurance platform designed specifically to provide fast approvals for low-cost term life insurance

 Years ago, before companies like Ladder, getting life insurance was a long process and a big pain in the butt.

 Think you were done?
 Oh no. After that, the insurance company would begin the underwriting process and then (maybe) issue a policy.
 The underwriting process can take weeks.
 It’s a lot of paperwork, and that takes time.

-Insurance companies have gotten wise to the fact that not everyone is risky so larger companies have partnered with more nimble companies to offer fast life insurance policy approvals.
+Insurance companies have gotten wise to how not everyone is risky so larger companies have partnered with more nimble companies to offer fast life insurance policy approvals.

 If you’re looking for simple term life insurance, the lowest possible premium cost, and have it as quickly as possible – Ladder is one of those companies.
 Read on to learn about the company, how it works, pros/cons, and my final verdict.

 What is Ladder?

 Based in California, and founded in 2015, Ladder is an online insurance platform designed specifically to provide fast approvals for low-cost term life insurance policies.
 In many cases, you can apply and be approved immediately.
 The entire process takes place online, avoiding an uncomfortable face-to-face meeting with a commissioned insurance agent.

 Ladder offers no-frills, low-cost life insurance.
 Because they offer only term life insurance policies – and no policy riders – we’ve seen they can provide some of the lowest cost life insurance available.

 Why are they called “Ladder?”

 Besides fast approvals, with Ladder you start with a base level of life insurance coverage that’s within means.
 As you age, and as your financial needs grow, you can apply to increase your death benefit to better match those needs – you can “ladder up” your policy.